 As summer heats up, let’s take a look at an ingredients in some of our favorite beverages; quinine.

-As you reach for your favorite summer drink, did you now it could contain quinine?
+As warm weather season kicks off, and you reach for your favorite drink, did you know it could contain quinine?

 What is quinine?

 Quinine has a rich and sordid history dating back to the 17th century.
-The production and control of quinine began when Jesuit priests introduced the ingredient to Europe, this led to the Spanish controlling quinine via their colonies for centuries.
+The production and control of quinine began when Jesuit priests introduced the ingredient to Europe, leading to the Spanish controlling quinine via their colonies for centuries.
 Eventually, British explorers smuggled cinchona seeds out of Bolivia and sold them to the Dutch.
 The Dutch used the seeds and grew high-quinine-yield cinchona trees in Java and then controlled the quinine market.
-The production of quinine during this time is thought to have contributed to the colonization and exploration of Africa and Asia due to the ability to treat malaria.
+Some historians believe the production of quinine during this time contributed to the colonization and exploration of Africa and Asia due to the ability to treat malaria.
 WWII stopped the Dutch monopoly of quinine, but it didn't end the need for this ingredient.

 While scientists have been able to synthesis and purify quinine for medications, much of the quinine we consume in beverages today still comes from the cinchona tree.

 Today, you can find quinine in some of your favorite beverages, most notably in tonic water.